oroinc/documentation/user/back-office/system/user-management/users/configuration/user-localization.rst

    .. image:: /user/img/system/user_management/localization_configuration_user.png
       :alt: Localization options available on the user level

-Here, you can configure the following options by clearing the **Use Organization** check box and providing your own data:
+Here, you can configure the following options by clearing the **Use Organization** checkbox and providing your own data:

 4. In the **Location Options** section, provide: